Revised May 2020

 - Boys: Kurta Pajama or full pants with kurta.
 No hats, jeans, shorts or tank tops.

 - Girls: Salwar Kameez or long skirt with blouse.
-No shorts, tank tops, bare backs, spaghetti straps, tight jeans etc.
+No shorts, tank tops, bare backs, spaghetti straps, tight jeans, tights etc.

 - Please have the hair groomed neatly and tied away from face.
 Wear a bindi.